-Uncertainties in the direct nitrous oxide emission factors from manure management are - 50...+100% (2006 IPCC Guidelines).
-The uncertainty estimates of the methane emission factor for manure management for all species ($\pm 30\%$) are based on the uncertainty estimates of other countries, i.e. Norway, the Netherlands, the USA (Rypdal & Winiwarter 2001) and the UK (Charles et al. 1998), complemented with expert judgement (Monni et al. 2007).
+Uncertainties in the direct nitrous oxide emission factors from manure management are 100% (2019 Refinement to the 2006 IPCC Guidelines).
+The uncertainty estimates of the methane emission factor for manure management for all species (±30%) are based on the uncertainty estimates of other countries, i.e. Norway, the Netherlands, the USA (Rypdal & Winiwarter 2001) and the UK (Charles et al. 1998), complemented with expert judgement (Monni et al. 2007).
 Uncertainty could be reduced by collecting more information about the distribution of different manure management systems used in Finland and by gathering data from gas flux measurements to study the suitability of the IPCC default emission factors to the boreal climate.

 The uncertainty in nitrogen excretion values varies between animal species, from 2% to 15%, except for reindeer (25%).
 The amount of N excreted annually by reindeer is very uncertain.
 Currently, because of the lack of data, the value for goats has been used.
-Also, B_o and VS_i for fur-bearing animals and vS_i for reindeer are uncertain.
+Also, B_0 and VS_1 for fur-bearing animals and VS_1 for reindeer are uncertain.
 However, these emissions are very small and, therefore, the contribution to the total uncertainties is also small.

-As the same calculation methods are used for the whole time series 1990 to 2022, the time series can be considered consistent.
+As the same calculation methods are used for the whole time series 1990 to 2023, the time series can be considered consistent.
 See Section 5.2.3 about animal numbers.
-Concerning manure management data, interpolation/extrapolation was used to combine new and previous data and predict future development (see Section 5.3.2.2.
+Concerning manure management data, interpolation was used to combine new and previous data (see Section 5.3.2.2.
 Manure management systems).

 The quality objectives and the QA/QC plan for the Finnish greenhouse gas inventory at the national inventory level are presented in Section 1.5.
 The QC procedures are performed according to the QA/QC plan in order to attain these quality objectives.
 A bilateral quality meeting is held annually between the inventory unit and the sectoral expert.
-In the 2024 quality meeting we discussed about the inspection feedback and future development plans, such as the status of the recently accomplished detailed farm survey on the distribution of manure management systems, and the progress regarding updates for national N excretion calculations for swine and poultry.
+In the 2025 quality meeting we discussed about the future development plans, such as incorporating anaerobically digested manure into the calculation of the emissions from manure management, and the progress regarding updates for national N excretion calculations for poultry.